ENikhil/CoPara/README.md

 - Sentences: Number of sentences in the paragraph
 - Words: Number of words in the paragraph

-We also make the best finetuned NMT model checkpoints here: https://drive.google.com/drive/folders/1WtilqTLflkgxdz5hHAVae1RHQQN-vfty?usp=sharing
+We also make available, the best finetuned NMT model checkpoints here: https://drive.google.com/drive/folders/1WtilqTLflkgxdz5hHAVae1RHQQN-vfty?usp=sharing